ardagnir/athame/README.md

     ./bash_readline_setup.sh

-If something shows up, but it isn't pointing at `/usr/lib/libreadline.so.6` (that's where Athame installs to by default), you need to move Athame's readline to whatever location it's looking in.
+If something shows up in `ldd`, but it isn't pointing at `/usr/lib/libreadline.so.6` (that's where Athame installs to by default), you need to move Athame's readline to whatever location it's looking in.

 ##FAQ
 ####How do I use this?